Bacard1/HASS-Shoplist/README.md

     }
 ```

+> [!WARNING]
-⚠️ Insert the card card exactly as it is given, replacing only "- entity: input_boolean.Namenskategorie" with the name of the help (category).Once you save it, you can easily change the rest of the card graphics or add a new item. 🔽:
+> Insert the card card exactly as it is given, replacing only "- entity: input_boolean.Namenskategorie" with the name of the help (category).Once you save it, you can easily change the rest of the card graphics or add a new item. 🔽:

 ![kategodie card edit](/img/kategorie_card_edit.gif)